School Programs & Field Trips

 Stone Wall Stories

 Why do we have so many stone walls in New England?
 This program focuses on Connecticut’s geological history.
 Come take a hike around our stone walls and learn their stories.
+Story 1: How did glaciers form the landscape?
+(The Ice Age 20,000 years ago).
+Story 2: Who built the stone walls?
+(European Settlers 200-300 years ago).
+Story 3: Who is using the stone walls today?
 Students will perform a hands-on simulation as they learn the ancient story of our glacial geological past and the historic story of the farmers who persevered to build the walls.
-They will learn how to date stonewalls in their own neighborhood, and meet a live animal as they learn today’s story and the importance of these walls to many of our local species.
+They will learn how to date stonewalls in their own neighborhood by measuring the lichen that grows on them, and meet a live animal as they learn today’s story and the importance of these walls to many of our local species.

 Come see and I.D. the trees.
 We’ll take a hike and learn about the different levels of a forest and how to identify trees by their leaves, bark, and shape.
 Each species has a role in the forest and has a role for us, whether it is for medicine, building, or producing food.
 Find out how they are all important.
 Explore a decomposition station and learn what other organisms in the forest use fallen logs and rotting trees for food and shelter.